Rodney Dale: Early life

-Dale was born in Muswell Hill (North London) to Donald and Celia Dale in 1933.
-In 1939, with the approach of war, the family left London for Cambridge, where Dale was to develop lifelong interests in writing, engineering, printing, publishing, and music.
+Rodney A.M.
+Dale was born in Muswell Hill, North London, to Donald and Celia Dale on 28 November 1933.
+In 1939, at the onset of World war II, the family left London for Cambridge.
 He attended The Perse School from 1940 to 1952.
-In 1953 Dale began a two-year term of National Service, first joining the Suffolk Regiment and later transferring to the Royal Army Education Corps, where he served as a sergeant instructor both in Shorncliffe, Kent, and Münster, Westphalia (BAOR12), Germany.
-Having earlier (1950) been awarded a scholarship to the University of Cambridge, he matriculated at Queens' College, Cambridge in 1955 and studied natural sciences.
-In 1959 he established Polyhedron Services, a design and print company, which he developed for four years.
+In 1953, Dale began a two-year term of National Service, first joining the Suffolk Regiment and later transferring to the Royal Army Education Corps, where he served as a sergeant instructor both in Shorncliffe, Kent, and Münster, Westphalia (BAOR12), Germany.
+Having earlier been awarded a scholarship to the University of Cambridge in 1950, he matriculated at Queens' College, Cambridge in 1955 and studied natural sciences.
+In 1959, he established Polyhedron Services, a design and print company, which he developed for four years.

-Cambridge Consultants
+Cambridge Consultants and other organisations

-It was at the University of Cambridge that Dale had met Tim Eiloart and David Southward, then fellow students and with whom he would later establish Cambridge Consultants Ltd., the first independent research and development organisation in the United Kingdom.
-In 1963 he joined Cambridge Consultants full-time, heading several design projects before ultimately assuming the role of the organisation's personnel and training manager.
-His 1979 book From Ram Yard to Milton Hilton (updated in 1981 to mark the move of the company from Bar Hill to the Cambridge Science Park) chronicles the organisation's background, founding, and first two decades; his 2010 revision, From Ram Yard to Milton Hilton: Cambridge Consultants – The Early Years, was published upon the 50th anniversary of the establishment of Cambridge Consultants.
+Dale met fellow students Tim Eiloart and David Southward at the University of Cambridge.
+With them, he established the research and development organisation Cambridge Consultants Ltd. He joined Cambridge Consultants full-time in 1963, heading several design projects before ultimately assuming the role of the organisation's personnel and training manager.
+His 1979 book From Ram Yard to Milton Hilton chronicles the organisation's background, founding, and first two decades.
+An update was released in 1981 to mark the move of the company from Bar Hill to the Cambridge Science Park, and a 2010 revision titled From Ram Yard to Milton Hilton: Cambridge Consultants – The Early Years, was published for the company's 50th anniversary.

+Dale served as a trustee of the non-profit Centre for Computing History in Cambridge and the Cambridgeshire Farmland Museum.
+He was involved in organising the museum's move to the A10 at Waterbeach from its original site in Haddenham, Cambridgeshire.
+He was a Magistrate on the Cambridge City Bench from 1977 to 1984 and was a past member of both Bar Hill and Haddenham Parish Councils.

 Writing and publishing

 In parallel with his work at Cambridge Consultants, Dale developed his career as an author, writing a series of articles on new technology for The Engineer as well as the first biography of artist–illustrator Louis Wain.
 Louis Wain: The Man Who Drew Cats (1968; republished in 1991 and 2000) renewed national interest in Wain and led to an exhibition of his works, which Dale helped to organise, at the Victoria & Albert Museum (London) in December 1972.

-In 1976 Dale left Cambridge Consultants to become a full-time writer, both of books and commercial literature.
-Among books written during this period were The Manna Machine (1978) and The Kaballah Decoded (1978), both co-authored with the multitalented linguist George Sassoon.
+Dale left Cambridge Consultants in 1976 to become a full-time writer, both of books and commercial literature.
+Among the books he wrote during this period were The Manna Machine (1978) and The Kaballah Decoded (1978), both co-authored with the linguist George Sassoon.
 He also wrote The World of Jazz (1980) and The Sinclair Story (1985), a biography of the entrepreneur Sir Clive Sinclair.